 Your perfect attendance is expected.
 Roll will be taken on a daily basis.
-If you miss class and your absence is unexcused, you will automatically receive a 0 (zero) for that day (see the end of the syllabus for more detailed info about grading attendance/participation).
+If you miss class and your absence is not excused you will automatically receive a 0 for that day (see p.9-10 for more detailed info about grading attendance/participation).
 Repeated tardiness will count as absence.